Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Sample unorthodox tests

-These tests start out pretty reasonable, but gradually get more insane as you go down.
+These tests start out pretty reasonable, but gradually get more ridiculous.
 Once again, use your judgement.

 1. Evaluate the heaviness and complexity of your scripts (if any) by testing with your browser's <abbr title="just-in-time">JIT</abbr> compilation disabled.[^4]
 2. Test using the Tor browser with the safest security level enabled (disables JS, SVG, and other features).
 3. Load just the HTML.
 No CSS, no images, etc. Try loading without inline CSS as well for good measure.
 4. Print out the site in black-and-white, preferably with a simple laser printer.
 5. Test with a screen reader.
-6. Test keyboard navigability with the tab key.
-Even without specifying tab indices, tab selection should follow a logical order if you keep the layout simple.
+6. Test keyboard navigability with the <kbd>TAB</kbd> key.
+Even without specifying tab indexes, tab selection should follow a logical order if you keep the layout simple.
 7. Test in textual browsers: lynx, links, w3m, ELinks, edbrowse, EWW, Netrik, etc.
 8. Read the (prettified/indented) HTML source itself and parse it with your brain.
 See if anything seems illogical or unnecessary.
 Imagine giving someone a printout of your page's `<body>` along with a whiteboard.
 If they have a basic knowledge of HTML tags, would they be able to draw something resembling your website?
 9. Test in an online website translator tool.